If you’re looking to volunteer and connect with your community, check out our big fat list of charities in Singapore with a worthy cause.

 Food from the Heart, #03-01, 130 Joo Seng Road, Singapore 368357

 21. Asian Women’s Welfare Association

-With an aim to help the disadvantaged from infancy to old age, this organisation has many opportunities for you to contribute to the community.
+Awwa is a social service agency with an aim to help the disadvantaged from infancy to old age.
+This organisation has many opportunities for you to contribute to the community.
 You can work with the elderly, children with special needs, or help out as a facilitator.

 22. Society for the Prevention of Cruelty to Animals

-Arguably the most prominent animal welfare charity and adoption centre in Singapore, SPCA provides a multitude of services such as 24-hour emergency animal rescue, foster care for young animals, and educational talks, seminars and workshops.
+SPCA is arguably the most prominent animal welfare charity and adoption centre in Singapore.
+It provides a multitude of services.
+This includes 24-hour emergency animal rescue and foster care for young animals.
+It even hosts educational talks, seminars and workshops.
 Check out the volunteer roles available (there are heaps!) to see how you can chip in.

 Society for the Prevention of Cruelty to Animals, 50 Sungei Tengah Road, Singapore 699012

 Making someone’s dream come true is easier than you think.
 Help Make a Wish Foundation grant the wishes of children with life-threatening medical conditions.
 You can donate or start volunteering to be a Wish Granter.
 You can also assist with the foundation’s administrative work.